pavedroad-io/roadctl/README.md

 Manage deployment strategies for various environments.

 ## Output options
-By default, roadclt outputs the results of a command as text.
+By default, roadctl outputs the results of a command as text.
 However, you can control that by using the --format option:

 --format text